Saturday, January 15, 2022

 I also really like the conversation between Justine and one of her old school friends, Ingrid (Marlène Myller), where Justine, like a poet of life, waxes about a desire to return to innocence, when there was still yet a whole lot to explore with love.

 In this sort of, but not really, adaptation to Marquis de Sade’s Justine, it is mostly Lina Romay’s show.
 Her character has more in common with Emmanuelle than De Sade’s perpetual victim, but tragedy is brewing nonetheless.
 Be prepared to spend nearly the entirety of the film in Romay’s lovely company.
-As is usually the case, the sincerity and commitment in Jess Franco’s voyeuristic direction results in a constant intimate connection to Lina on a deep erotic level.
+As is usually the case, the sincerity and commitment in Jess Franco’s voyeuristic direction results in a constant intimate connection with Lina on a deep erotic level.
 Whether she has seduced and dominated another lover or is in despair, there’s never a dull action, position, pose, or expression in her performance.
 There is also a diverse collection of love scenes, including lesbian, S&M, menage a trois, and a real odd one involving death.

 I was well aware of the Fidenco music used in this film from the Black Emanuelle films.
 Normally, I wouldn’t think these songs belonged anywhere but in their respective Emanuelle films, but I think it works here.
 I usually find myself swaying when the familiar Nico Fidenco tracks kick in.
 I think this music was just meant for lovemaking in the ‘70s.
 They do lend a different but still suitable vibe to Jess Franco’s world.
 And even in the Emanuelle films, I always thought the music really captured the miracle of love and the inimitable sex act.